newrelic/helm-charts/charts/newrelic-infra-operator/README.md

 Policies are composed by `namespaceSelector` checking the labels of the Pod namespace, `podSelector` checking the labels of the Pod and `namespace` checking the namespace name.
 Each of those, if specified, are ANDed.

-By default, the policies are configured in order to inject the sidecar in each pod belonging to a fargate profile.
+By default, the policies are configured in order to inject the sidecar in each pod belonging to a Fargate profile.

 >Moreover, it is possible to add the label `infra-operator.newrelic.com/disable-injection` to Pods to exclude injection for single Pods that otherwise would be selected by the policies.